RactStudio/essential-wp-tools/README.md

 2. Social Share Hub: Integrate social share hub (buttons) into posts, pages, and custom post types with customization options.
 3. Ads Insert Hub: Manage ad placement on your website with our comprehensive module, compatible with Google Ads and other leading providers.
 4. Maintenance Mode: Maintenance Mode across your site, tailored to different user roles.
 Customize the maintenance page with our feature-rich customizer.
-5. System Info: Access PHP Info, WordPress Info, Database Info, and Developer Info etc.
+5. System Info: Access PHP Info, WordPress Info, Database Info, Developer Info etc.

 ## Key Features